What the pelvic floor has to do after childbirth

 - Foreign-body sensation in the vagina

-- Symptoms worse after long periods of standing, carrying or at the end of the day
+- Symptoms worse after long standing, carrying or at the end of the day

-- Sometimes difficulties with passing urine or bowel movements
+- Sometimes problems with passing urine or stool

-Everyday life and loading: why less can sometimes be more
+Everyday life and load: why less is sometimes more

-Many symptoms are not caused by too little exercise, but by too much downward pressure and too rapid increases in load.
+Many complaints are not caused by too little exercise but by too much downward pressure and too rapid progression.
 Carrying, long standing, early jogging, jumping or intense abdominal training can increase downward pressure.

 Practical principles that often help

-- Increase load like climbing stairs, not like making a jump
+- Increase load like climbing stairs, not like a jump

 - Use symptoms as feedback, not ignore them